laperex/xviv/USAGE.md

 ### `search`

-Search the Vivado IP catalog by name, partial VLNV, or keyword.
-Results include the full VLNV, display name, and a short description.
+Search the Vivado IP catalog by name, partial VLNV, or keyword. `QUERY` is a **positional** argument.

 ```sh
 xviv search <query>